 Day 12 of 15: touring Santorini by car

 From the lighthouse I drive to the archaeological site of The Prehistoric Town of Akrotiri.
 Years ago I saw a Jacques Cousteau documentary on TV and learned about this important prehistoric settlement of the Aegean.
 It was buried under volcanic ash and in 1967 modern excavations started.
-It was closed to public many years, but thankfully it opened its door again and I cannot wait to go in and see.
+It was closed to public for many years, but thankfully it opened its door again and I cannot wait to go in and see for myself.
 I park my car across the road and have to pay for the parking, but fair enough I guess.
 I pay an entrance fee to visit the site which is covered by an impressive roof structure.
 The entrance fee is worth it!
 I have seen many excavations in Greece, but I think this must be the most impressive place I have seen so far.

 It is about 4pm when I leave Akrotiri.
 From the excavation site I decide to drive to Imerovigli.
-It is one of the 3 famous mountain villages on the north west coast of Santorini and known as the Balcony of the Aegean.
+It is one of the 3 famous mountain villages on the north/west coast of Santorini and known as the Balcony of the Aegean.
 It lies about 3 kilometres north of Fira.
 The village is built on the highest point of the caldera cliffs, about 300 meters above sea level.
 I park my car just outside the village and start my walk.
 The sun in shining, the temperature is just perfect and the scenery amazing!
 Imerovigli is stunningly beautiful and the white churches with the blue domes are world famous.
 I am happy to have a second battery for my camera with me and a good battery in my phone, because I end up taking a lot of photographs.
 After walking for about an hour I sit down at Aegean restaurant where I have a delicious salad before I continue my walk and almost reach Fira before I go back.

 After the sun has set I slowly walk back to my car and drive back to Kamari.
 I am tired but so content.
-I look forward to another day of exploring this picturesque island.
+I look forward to another day of exploring this picturesque and photogenic island.

 Day 13 of 15: Oia and Fira

 Oia is just a traditional village.
 I start my walk through the narrow streets and see an incredible book store, called Atlantis books.
 I am tempted to go in, but know I will end up carrying heavy books with me, so I resist the urge.
 I walk around to the western part of the village and admire the view; below is Amoudi Bay and Oia Castle.
 Amoudi Bay you can reach by road by the way.
 I continue my walk and sit down at a cafe for a drink and hear a Greek man saying to a friend that most people come here for the famous sunsets, which is a shame because the morning/early afternoon sun offers the best light to take photographs.
-I agree 🙂 although I am blinded sometimes because the sun reflects on all that is white.
+I agree 🙂 although I am blinded most of the time because the sun reflects on all that is white.

-I take my little car and drive to Fira, the capital of this island.
-It is only a short drive.
+I take my little car and drive to Fira, the capital of this island; it is only a short drive.
 Finding a parking spot here is not so easy, but I manage at one of the parking lots alongside the main road.
 It is lunch time and I want a short break before I start another walking tour.
-It is about 35 degrees this early in season and walking up and down the stairs and narrow streets of Oia already made me tired (am so not fit!).
+It is about 35 degrees Celsius this early in season and walking up and down the stairs and narrow streets of Oia already made me a bit tired (OK I am so very fit as well!).
 I sit down at the centre of Fira at Karvounaki and order a gyros pita.
 I chill for about 15 minutes, drink a coke and have regained energy to discover Fira.

 It is past 6pm and I start to walk back though the village towards the parking.
-I am tired.
+I am really tired.
 I return to Kamari around 8pm, return the rental car and just opposite the rental car station of I order a Greek salad.
 I go back to the apartment where I have a shower and try to sort out the photographs a bit, since I have taken so many, but I fall asleep quickly.

 Day 14 of 15: relaxing day